 IntraGastric Balloon Weight Management System

-The Intragastric Balloon (IGB), also called Gastric Balloon, is a non-invasive procedure that is used for patients to jump start weight loss.
-The balloon, inserted with the aid of an endoscope, occupies part of the stomach to make patient feel full (like gastric sleeve) and stay full longer.
-The balloon stays in the stomach temporary for period of 6 to 12 months, based on the balloon type.
+The Intragastric Balloon (IGB), also called Gastric Balloon, is a non-invasive procedure that is used for patients to jump-start weight loss.
+The balloon, inserted with the aid of an endoscope, occupies part of the stomach to make the patient feel full (like gastric sleeve) and stay full longer.
+The balloon stays in the stomach temporary for a period of 6 to 12 months, based on the balloon type.
 The patient will get used to portion control and lifestyle changes, including diet and exercise.
-If the patient follow the balloon weight management system, they can lose up to 50% of their excess weight and maintain it.
+If the patient follows the balloon weight management system, they can lose up to 50% of their excess weight and maintain it.
 Otherwise, they can opt to get a more permanent solution such as Gastric Sleeve or Gastric Bypass.

 IntraGastric Balloon Diet

 Prior to insertion as well as removal of the Gastric Balloon you will need to follow a strict clear liquid diet for two full days (48 hours).
 You may have nothing after midnight the night prior to your procedure (or a minimum of 12 hours prior).
 The reason for this is to ensure that there is no solid food left in your stomach that would potentially cause us to have to cancel your procedure.

 The types of fluid you can consume during your 48-hour pre-op are:

 - Sugar-free drinks such as crystal light, Powerade zero, vitamin zero water, propel, etc.